j4jewel/ansible-deploying-ec2/README.md

 ## An improved version of the playbook which creates a security group and deploy instances using that security group is given below.
 ----
-###### We can control the number of instances using the exact_count parameter.
+#### We can control the number of instances using the exact_count parameter.
 Here it is set as 2 and no matter how many times you run the playbook there will only be two instances running at same time.
 That means if we turn off one of the instance and run the playbook again, it will deploy a new ec2-instance using the instance tags given.
 This will make sure that the exact_count number of instances are currently running(Basis of given instance tag).
 ---
 ---
-#### playbook file ec2-deploy.yml
+#### ec2-deploy.yml
 ```sh

 ---